YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 LKE responds with an informational message:

 .. parsed-literal::
-   %GTM-S-LCKGONE, Lock removed : ^a
+   %YDB-S-LCKGONE, Lock removed : ^a

 Type Yes or N or No or N until all LOCKs are displayed and acted upon.